 We recommend all those seeking protection who have already entered Switzerland and have not yet registered to submit their application online via the RegisterMe web portal.

 After that, they should go to one of the federal asylum centres (FAC) for registration.
 There, SEM collects their personal data and fingerprints and examines each application individually (security check and a check as to whether they belong to the group of persons in need of protection).
 They then stay at the FAC until a decision has been made on protection status S (a few days).
 If SEM cannot reach a decision during their stay (for example, because additional clarifications have to be made), the person is allocated to a canton and receives their decision by post.
+The same applies to persons who are already living in cantonal accommodation or in a private household.
 Accommodation will be organised for those who do not yet have a place to stay in Switzerland.

 Groups of 30 or more and groups with vulnerable people are requested to contact the authorities by sending an email to email@example.com a few days before arriving in Switzerland so that the registration process and sufficient accommodation can be organised.